isaacdew/html-data-extraction-tool/readme.md

 To install simply download the file and put it into your HTML/Public folder on your LAMP Server.

 ### Usage
 The form is pretty straight forward.
-Just note that tag input will usually simply be the TD tags and that any special cases (<td valign="top") will need the quotes to be escaped (<td valign=/\"top/\").
+Just note that tag input will usually simply be the TD tags and that any special cases (<td valign="top") will need the quotes to be escaped (<td valign=\\"top\\").
 If you are running into SQL errors you can uncomment the echo SQL and echo SQL Error lines.

 ## MIT License
 Copyright 2018 Isaac Dew